KatelynVanDyke/XOR-Approximation-with-2D-Neural-Network/README.md

 ## Training

-The model is trained using the XOR logical operation.
-The training loop and hyperparameters are provided in the training script.
+The model is trained using Pytorch tensors representing the XOR logical operation.
+The training loop and hyperparameters are provided in trainXOR.py.
 The trained model parameters are saved to `trained_model.pth`.

 ## Validation

-The model can be validated using custom input tensors.
-The evaluation script loads the trained model and prints binary predictions for each input.
+The model can be validated with the same XOR tensors used in training.
+The validateXOR.py script loads the trained model and prints binary predictions for each input.

 ## Usage